wangfowen/owenwangdotcom/_posts/2014-01-22-striding-solo.md

 [Grovember]({% post_url 2013-12-05-grovember-2 %}) that this was part of why I wasted so much time -- I was always online because I _needed_ companionship.

-When I first began my solo travels, my survival instincts made me join strangers (the opposite of what normal people do I assume).
+When I first began my solo voyages, my survival instincts pushed me to join strangers (the opposite of what normal people do I assume).
 As an ambivert, even though I desired company, I was still painfully shy, making talking to strangers difficult.

 A friend and I did an experiment a couple years back where we tried to talk to